Small vs Large Language Models Performance & Cost Comparison | Video

 Read our blog ChatGPT vs Claude

-Are Small Language Models Still Enough?
+Are Small Language Models Still a Thing?

-Not long ago, smaller models were dismissed as limited compared to AI giants.
-But that perception is changing quickly.
 Small models are catching up to their larger cousins in capability, in some cases even beating them on specific tasks.

-How is this possible?
-Innovations in training using high-quality datasets and clever techniques are boosting small model performance.
 Models like Phi-4 Mini and Mistral-7B now deliver performance that rivals much larger systems on reasoning and coding tasks, and in some benchmarks even outperform GPT-4 in narrow domains.

 With careful fine-tuning and curated training, a 7B model can be tailored to legal, financial, or medical uses, delivering results nearly identical to larger models but at a fraction of the cost.